 Unfortunately, we are not able to give you an estimate immediately for most of our projects.
 Most of our remodel projects are complex and there are many moving parts involved.
-Generally, from the day that we meet with you on-site and sign a PSA, professional services agreement, it will take about two weeks to get you a full, detailed scope of work and a cost proposal for your project.
+Generally, from the day that we meet with you on-site and sign a PCA, preconstruction agreement, it will take about 4 weeks or up to 2 months to complete feasibility assessments, designs, plans, and permitting.
+If it is a major addition this could take up to 1 year.
+After that, our team can provide you with a full, detailed scope of work and a cost proposal for your project.